Best Indian restaurants in the UK

 The great British curry house has come on a long way in the last five decades.
-We celebrate those that are innovating – from street food specialists to fine-dining aficionados – check out one near you, now
+We celebrate the best Indian restaurants ub the UK, from street food specialists to fine-dining aficionados

-Check out what indian restaurants are hot right now!
-These restaurants are taking traditional indian cuisine and giving it a modern twist.
+Check out which Indian restaurants are hot right now!
+These restaurants are taking traditional Indian cuisine and giving it a modern twist.
 Everything from Keralan nankin chicken and foraged kelp too bundo chaat.

 Since it opened in Birmingham’s Jewellery Quarter in 2002, Lasan has become a sparkling gastronomic gem in its own right.
 This stylish fine dining restaurant has wowed the locals with its lighter, inventive take on traditional Indian cuisine combined with the best of British produce and modern techniques.

 Refined dishes like sindhi murgh (tandoori breast of Cotswold white chicken, ground raw mango, coriander, green chilli and ginger with dressed heritage tomatoes) and head chef Aktar Islam’s main course of lamb lababdar (loin cutlet marinated in cumin and black cardamon, spiced rillette of shoulder, turnip, garlic, baby leaf spinach, smoked lababdar gravy), which features on the Great British Menu, offers diners a fragrant alternative to mainstream curry houses.

 “The idea behind Lasan was to take Indian food to a new direction,” says Birmingham-born Aktar.
 “We draw inspiration from contemporary India and its colourful and culturally diverse culinary heritage, but we take a unique approach to the food to create a truly special Indian gastronomic experience.”